Playboy Bunny: Description

-The uniforms were tailored to each Bunny at the clubs in which they worked, and a full-time seamstress always remained on duty whenever the club opened.
+The uniforms were tailored to each Bunny at the clubs in which they worked, and a full-time seamstress always remained on duty whenever the club was open.
 The costumes were stocked in two pieces, the front part being pre-sewn in different bra cup sizes, and the seamstress would match the Bunnies' figure to the correct fitting front and back pieces.
 The two pieces were then sewn together to fit each person with great precision.

-A woman, also known as the "Bunny Mother", took responsibility for the welfare of the women working as Playboy Bunnies.
-This was a human-resources role and a management position as the Bunny Mother was in charge of scheduling work shifts, hiring, firing and training.
-The Club Manager carried two responsibilities for the Bunnies – floor service and weigh-in.
-Before every shift, the Manager would weigh each Bunny, and bunnies could not gain or lose more than one pound, with exceptions only being made for water retention.
-Playboy Enterprises required all employees to turn in their costumes at the end of employment and Playboy still retains some of these costumes in storage.
-Occasionally, costumes are offered for sale on the Playboy Auction site or eBay, but some of the costumes on eBay are known to be counterfeit or damaged.
+A woman known as the "Bunny Mother" took responsibility for the welfare of the women working as Playboy Bunnies.
+This was a human-resources role and a management position, as the Bunny Mother was in charge of scheduling work shifts, hiring, firing and training.
+The club manager carried two responsibilities for the Bunnies – floor service and weigh-in.
+Before every shift, the manager would weigh each Bunny, and bunnies could not gain or lose more than one pound, with exceptions made only for water retention.
+Playboy Enterprises requires all employees to return their costumes at the end of employment, and some of them are retained by Playboy in storage.
+Occasionally, costumes are offered for sale on the Playboy auction site or eBay, but some of the costumes on eBay are known to be counterfeit or damaged.
 The only two costumes on public display are in the collections of the Smithsonian and the Chicago History Museum.